Divide-And-Conquer/Divide-And-Conquer.github.io/_posts/2023-03-17-LiFePO4-32700-Battery-Board.markdown

 More Information on the Cricket2 project can be found in the relevant blog entries.

-**Keep it simple**, replace the small incandescent bulb with an LED, this will be driven directly by XXX Lithium batteries, try to keep the mounting of these batteries simple.
-A protection / driver module will be required.
-Keep the single button for ON/OFF operation.
-Add a recharge connector in the handle.
+**Keep it simple**, the Cricket 2 modules are designed to have a minimum battery life of 3 months between recharges.
+That is based on the module doing a transmission every ½ hour, so 2 x 24 x 92 transmission approx 3500 transmissions.

 ### Applicable Links

-Link to project page [Torch Rework](https://github.com/MrGreensWorkshop/MrGreen-JekyllTheme).
+Link to project page [Battery Technology](https://www.batteryequivalents.com/32650-battery.html).